 It is difficult to know why God chose to have only four gospels written instead of two, six, or even twelve.
 The Bible also does not reveal why only two of the writers were among Jesus' original twelve disciples (Matthew and John) and the other two were not (Mark and Luke).
-One factor may be that Matthew and John, based on natural talents and education, were the best writers in the Greek language.
+One factor may be that Matthew and John, based on natural talents and education, were the best gospel writers using the Greek language.

 Early Catholic writers noticed the variations in the gospels concerning their portrayal of Jesus.
 Each of the four writers has a different emphasis concerning Jesus' ministry and a different specific target audience of would-be readers for their book.
 The Holy Spirit guided each of them when they wrote so that none of them recorded historical errors or contradictions.

-The variations among the writers, such as various events included or deleted, relate to what theme or focus the writer of a particular book desired.
-It is like, as Gleason Archer states in his book Encyclopedia of Bible Difficulties, a camera taking different pictures from a variety of angles of the same room.
+The variations among the gospel writers, such as various events included or deleted, relate to what theme or focus the writer of a particular book desired.
+It is like, as Gleason Archer states in his book "Encyclopedia of Bible Difficulties," a camera taking different pictures from a variety of angles of the same room.
 Each view is correct, but some shots omit detail that others include.

 The focus of each book